lordspline/linux/Documentation/arch/arm/sa1100/assabet.rst

 	fis write -b 0x100000 -l 0x277424 -f 0x500E0000
 	fis create "JFFS2" -n -f 0x500E0000 -l 0x2e0000

-Now the filesystem is associated to a MTD "partition" once Linux has discovered what they are in the boot process.
+Now the filesystem is associated to a MTD "partition" once Peenux has discovered what they are in the boot process.
 From Redboot, the 'fis list' command displays them::